Please donate to support services for women and girls today

 “What attracted me to Anawim was listening to the women tell their stories and how dedicated the staff group were to their roles was infectious.
 Their passion and commitment were evident.
 I enjoy being part of an organisation that works with women to make big changes in their lives and hopefully educates society so that things improve in the future.”

-Emily line manages, supports and motivates the work of the Monitoring and Reporting Officer and the Communications Officer.
-She is responsible for Anawim’s fundraising through individual giving and through charitable trusts and foundations, including donor engagement, bid writing, managing relationships with funders and ensuring accurate reporting on activities, outcomes and impact.
+Emily is responsible for Anawim’s fundraising through charitable trusts and foundations, including donor engagement, bid writing, managing relationships with funders and ensuring accurate reporting on activities, outcomes and impact.
 Emily develops new funding opportunities which are in line with our charitable status and strategic objectives whilst working with staff, women and volunteers to bring new ideas to life.
-In addition, Emily collaborates with the CEO on statutory fundraising and reporting back to Anawim’s board of Trustees.
+In addition, Emily collaborates with the CEO and Head of Development on statutory fundraising and reporting back to Anawim’s board of Trustees.

 “As soon as I walked in to Anawim for my interview it felt warm, welcoming and safe.
 I know that visitors say the same thing when they visit our centre – it’s very unique in that respect.
 Working for Anawim feels like more than a job; it’s a purpose and a mission.
 There is still a long way to go in the fight for equal rights and a society that listens to and understand the specific needs of women, but it seems like every day we’re getting just that little bit closer.
 I’m so proud to be part of Anawim and everything it stands for, and am incredibly excited for our future.”